atlemagnussen/garbage-collector/README.md

 So far I only have a working scraper for Stavanger.

-Background was that in Norway every single municipality is shipping their own garbage calendar app and then spend very little money on maintaining these apps.
-Often the design is poor, but often they won't do the one important thing, to remind you.
-Android phone manufacturers will also often kill your important notification app to save battery (I'm just guessing)
-Usually, the app for my municipality would stop pushing notifications after the first one.
+## Background

+It's not that we dont have apps like this in Norway, we do have a lot actually - often one per municipality.
+So that brings us to the three reasons I created my own:

+- The official apps' push notifications have been unreliable on Android phones for different reasons.
-And if you happen to be so lucky that you are responsible for garbage in two different municipalities you must have **two** terrible apps.
+- If you are responsible for the garbage being collected in two different municipalities, you probably need two apps.
+- The apps would usually be limited to Android and iOS so you can't get push notifications on any other platform.

 When I figured out that web apps could do push notifications in 2018 I had a good use case.
 And it has been extremely reliable for Android and Windows, probably since Google and Microsoft is backing this technology very heavily.

-It would have been simpler if these garbage data were openly available, but I have never found them to be so, so therefore we need to do the heavy work of scraping, or try to influence politicians.
+It would have been simpler if these garbage data were openly available, but I have never found them to be so, so therefore we need to do the grindy work of scraping, or try to influence politicians.

 ## Stack